collaborate

 Collaboration formats (typical)

-• Publicly funded projects (preferred when possible): joint proposals (e.g., DFG / BMBF / EU-style calls), with clear milestones and publishable outcomes.
+• Publicly funded projects (preferred when possible): joint proposals (e.g., DFG/BMFTR/EU calls), with clear milestones and publishable outcomes.

 • Industry / public-sector pilots (4–12 weeks): scoped feasibility studies, benchmarking, or prototypes that de-risk a larger project.